diaimm/astronaut/README.md

 	}

 ##### Mapping for the API parameters.
-The first sample is simple mapping with and API of url '/this/is/a/sample/path'.
+The first sample is a simple mapping for an API with the url '/this/is/a/sample/path'.
-This API will return some response and we I will assume this json response can unmarshalled to a class name SampleResponse.
+This API will return some response and we will assume this json response can unmarshalled to a class named SampleResponse.

 This API requires four parameters,
 1. p1 as an Integer